TLDR

 - Donor CRM is built in.
 Individual donors, corporate gifts, and pledges alongside grant management in one system.

-- Audit-ready reports in one click.
-No consultant needed to build a custom report.
+- Built-in compliance reports.
+No consultant is needed to build a custom report.
 Compliance documentation is generated from the same system that tracks your grants.

-- Flat pricing from $20/month.
+- Flat pricing from $199/month.
 No per-user fees that scale as your team grows.
-No implementation cost.
-No consultant retainers.
+No separate consulting project to get started.

 When Salesforce Still Makes Sense